Manic (Halsey album): Singles

 On October 4, 2018, Halsey released "Without Me" after teasing the song a few weeks prior during a show in London on September 23, 2018.
 It was followed by a Spotify vertical video released on October 12, 2018, and a music video a few weeks later on October 29, 2018.
 The song became commercially successful, reaching the top three in several countries including, Australia, Canada, and the UK.
 The song also topped the US Billboard Hot 100, spending two weeks at number one, becoming her first chart-topping song as a lead artist.
 It went on to spend 29 weeks in the top ten of the Billboard Hot 100, making it the third longest-running top ten song by a female artist, behind only Billie Eilish’s "Bad Guy" and LeAnn Rimes' "How Do I Live", and became her third song to spend over a year on the Billboard Hot 100, becoming the only female artist in history to achieve this.
 It was ranked number three on the 2019 Billboard Year End Chart and number 12 on the 2010s’ Billboard Decade End Chart.
 The song's been certified 8× Platinum in Canada, 7× Platinum in Australia and the US, 2× Platinum in New Zealand, Platinum in Italy, Sweden, and the UK, Gold in Belgian.
-Originally intended to be a standalone single, the song was included in the album's final tracklisting, serving as the album's lead single.
+The song was originally intended to be a standalone single, with "Nightmare" being originally planned as the lead single but was cut and "Without Me" was included in the album's final track listing, serving as the album's lead single.

 On September 3, 2019, Halsey announced "Graveyard" as the album's second single through her social media, revealing the cover art and release date and was made available for pre-save the same day.
 Halsey performed the song for the first time two days prior to its release on September 11, 2019, at Rihanna's Savage X Fenty show as one of the musical guests.
 The song was released on September 13, 2019, along with the album preorder, and impacted US radio on September 17, 2019.
 The accompanying music video was released on October 8, 2019, which features actress, Sydney Sweeney.
 Commercially, the song reached the top 40 in several countries including, Australia, Canada, Ireland, New Zealand, and the UK while peaking at number 34 on the Billboard Hot 100.
 It's since been certified 2× Platinum in Australia and Canada, Platinum in the US, and Gold in the UK.